chrajesh23/k8s-fluentd-windows/Readme.md

 - modify fluent conf file if you need to customize

-update <<windows-fluentd-cloudwatch>> with generated docker image id at container section at - poc/fluentd-cloudwatch-windows-deamonset.yaml
+replace "windows-fluentd-cloudwatch"  word with generated docker image id at container section at - poc/fluentd-cloudwatch-windows-deamonset.yaml